nbatterham/sfpowerscripts-doc/index.md

 Please note this extension only works with the newer source format based repositories only and has only beeen tested in Microsoft Hosted Agent running Ubunutu 16.04

-This extension features a collection of tasks which either you can use individually in your current pipeline or use it to build a hihgly customizable CI/CD pipeline for Salesforce.
+This extension features a collection of tasks which either you can use individually in your current pipeline or use it to build a highly customizable CI/CD pipeline for Salesforce.

 The docs provided in ths site will help you to understand these tasks in detail and how to build your pipelines in no time.